 When deciding what types of fish to consume, it’s important to remember to eat small fish as opposed to large ones.
 Large fish spend their lives eating smaller fish, causing them to accumulate mercury.
 Mercury, a byproduct of fossil fuels and industrial waste, is a neurotoxin even in minuscule doses, and can accumulate in our own bodies if we consume too much of it.
 For the complete list of fish to avoid see the guide from the Natural Resources Defense Council (8).

-A superfood in many ways, including their support of the skin.
+A superfood in many ways, including their support of skin health.

 Carrots get their bright orange color from beta-carotene, which is readily converted into vitamin A by the liver.
 Carotenoids and vitamin A are potent antioxidants that prevent oxidative damage of the skin from UV radiation.
 They also aid in the production of rapidly dividing skin cells.